IIYAMA12/project1-quick-hack-prototype/README.md

 # Amsterdam - Street information
-With this tool, you find your own street photo's with meta-data just by clicking on a loaded/(white) street.
+With this tool you find your own street photo's and meta-data.
+This can be achieved by just clicking on a loaded/(white) street.

-## Bugs
+## Limitations
 - The longest streets are not supported yet, because of some problems with the geo locations.

 ## Controls